-Do not apply the brake while you are turning.
+- Do not apply the brake while you are turning.
 It's very easy to lock your wheels while turning.
-If that happens, you may skid out of control.
+If that happens, you may skid out of control; - Do not turn any more than needed to clear whatever is in your way.
+The more sharply you turn, the greater the chances of a skid or rollover; and